 Jennifer R. James, MD Jennifer R. James, MD, is an Attending Neonatologist with the Division of Neonatology at Children's Hospital of Philadelphia.
 Locations: Main Campus; CHOP Newborn Care at the Hospital of the University of Pennsylvania Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Medical SchoolMD – University of Rochester School of Medicine and Dentistry, Rochester, NY ResidencyPediatrics – The Children’s Hospital of Philadelphia, Philadelphia, PA FellowshipNeonatology - The Children's Hospital of Philadelphia, Philadelphia, PA Board CertificationECMO certificationNeonatal Resuscitation Program (NRP)Pediatrics Titles and Academic Titles Attending Neonatologist Departments and Services Division of NeonatologyNewborn/Infant Intensive Care Unit (N/IICU) Publications Papers2018 Sillers L, Handley SC, James JR, Foglia EE.
 Pulseless Electrical Activity Complicating Neonatal Resuscitation.
 Neonatology.
 2018 Oct 23;115(2):95-98. doi: 10.1159/000493357.
 [Epub ahead of print] 2017 James J, Munson D, DeMauro SB, Langer JC, Dworetz AR, Natarajan G, Bidegain M, Fortney CA, Seabrook R, Vohr BR, Tyson JE, Bell EF, Poindexter BB, Shankaran S, Higgins RD, Das A, Stoll BJ, Kirpalani H; Eunice Kennedy Shriver National Institute of Child Health and Human Development Neonatal Research Network.
 Outcomes of Preterm Infants following Discussions about Withdrawal or Withholding of Life Support.
 J Pediatr.
 2017 Nov;190:118-123.e4. doi: 10.1016/j.jpeds.2017.05.056.
 [Epub ahead of print] Posters and Presentations2014 A Dworetz, G Natarajan, J Riehl, J Langer, K Kinlaw, M Bidegain, D Munson, A Das, R Higgins, B Poindexter, E Bell, CM Cotton, H Kirpalani, B Stoll, S Shankaran: Predictors of withdrawing or withholding life-sustaining therapies in extremely low gestational age newborns.
 Poster Presentation, Pediatric Academic Societies Annual Meeting, Vancouver, Canada 2014.
 J Riehl, D Munson, J Langer, S DeMauro, E Bell, B Poindexter, C Fortney, R Seabrook, J Tyson, A Dworetz, G Natarajan, S Shankaran, B Vohr, R Higgins, A Das, B Stoll, H Kirpalani: Variation in withdrawal discussions in infants u8804 28 weeks gestation across US centers.
 Poster Presentation, Pediatric Academic Societies Annual Meeting, Vancouver, Canada 2014.
 J Riehl, D Munson, J Langer, S DeMauro, E Bell, B Poindexter, C Fortney, R Seabrook, J Tyson, A Dworetz, G Natarajan, S Shankaran, B Vohr, R Higgins, A Das, B Stoll, H Kirpalani: Variation in withdrawal discussions in infants u8804 28 weeks gestation across US centers.
 Platform Presentation, Eastern Society for Pediatric Research Annual Meeting, Philadelphia, PA 2014.
 Awards and Honors 2009, The Robert J. Joynt, M.D., Ph.D.
-Prize for Excellence in Clinical Neurology, demonstrates both outstanding academic excellence in clinical neurosciences and the professional qualities shown by Dr. Joynt 2009, The Class of 1976 Prize, in recognition of promise to become an outstanding clinical teacher 2009, The Glasgow-Rubin Achievement Award, graduating 1st in the Class of 2009 2008, Alpha Omega Alpha 2006, URSMD International Medicine Fellowship, Gowa, Malawi 2003, Phi Beta Kappa Editorial and Academic Positions Editorial Positions 2014 2014, Peer Reviewer, American Journal of Perinatology Academic and Institutional Committees 2015-2016, Member, Neonatology Fellowship Selection Committee, The Children's Hospital of Philadelphia 2015-present, Member, Intensive Care Nursery Codes Committee, Hospital of the University of Pennsylvania 2013-2014, Staff Observation Program, Ethics Committee, Department of Medical Ethics, The Children's Hospital of Philadelphia 2013-2014 Member, Neonatology Fellow-FLC Working Group, The Children's Hospital of Philadelphia 2013-present, Member, Neonatology Teaching Initiative Committee, The Children's Hospital of Philadelphia Leadership and Memberships Memberships in Professional Organizations 2013-present, Society for Pediatric Research, Fellow Member Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Prize for Excellence in Clinical Neurology, demonstrates both outstanding academic excellence in clinical neurosciences and the professional qualities shown by Dr. Joynt 2009, The Class of 1976 Prize, in recognition of promise to become an outstanding clinical teacher 2009, The Glasgow-Rubin Achievement Award, graduating 1st in the Class of 2009 2008, Alpha Omega Alpha 2006, URSMD International Medicine Fellowship, Gowa, Malawi 2003, Phi Beta Kappa Editorial and Academic Positions Editorial Positions 2014 2014, Peer Reviewer, American Journal of Perinatology Academic and Institutional Committees 2015-2016, Member, Neonatology Fellowship Selection Committee, The Children's Hospital of Philadelphia 2015-present, Member, Intensive Care Nursery Codes Committee, Hospital of the University of Pennsylvania 2013-2014, Staff Observation Program, Ethics Committee, Department of Medical Ethics, The Children's Hospital of Philadelphia 2013-2014 Member, Neonatology Fellow-FLC Working Group, The Children's Hospital of Philadelphia 2013-present, Member, Neonatology Teaching Initiative Committee, The Children's Hospital of Philadelphia Leadership and Memberships Memberships in Professional Organizations 2013-present, Society for Pediatric Research, Fellow Member Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.